 Facilities and Access

 Entrance and parking: Located on the New North Quay in close proximity to the Weighbridge and Liberation Square.
 No on-site car park but parking for cyclists.
-Nearest public car parks are located at the Waterfront, the Esplanade, Pier Road and Sand Street.
+Nearest public car parks are located at Pier Road and Sand Street

 Buses and cycle routes: All bus routes to Liberation Station.
 Follow any cycle route for St Helier

-Gift Shop: The Jersey Heritage gift shop, selling gifts and souvenirs relating to the collection and to Jersey is located at the museum and is open to visitors and non-visitors.
+Gift Shop: The Jersey Heritage gift shop, selling gifts and souvenirs is on site

 Access arrangements: Disabled access